pembertonf50/QA-Assignment/README.md

 ### Django Web Application ###
 ## Overview ##
-Project is a visual tabular project to store, modify and create test environments which can be easily accessed.
+Project is a visual tabular tool to store, modify and create test environments which can be easily accessed.
 The purpose of this is to easily test different countries and customer types experience under set conditions as it can be hard to identify/reproduce existing experiences.
+The purposes of this project is not to create the virtual environment required to enter experience but to enable new accounts to be created which would be used in these environments.
+The is the scope of the project.
-The project has been on Django Python web framework.
+The project has been build with Django Python web framework.

 ## Table of Contents ##
 Prerequisites

 Installation

+Setup the project

+Models

 Usage
-Configuration

 Testing

 Deployment
-Contributing
-License
-Acknowledgements

 ## Prerequisites ##
 Before you begin, ensure you have met the following requirements: